 Imagine the smell of the turkey roasting in the oven and the sight of luscious pumpkin pies and plump mincemeat pies sitting on the buffet.
 Cubes of yellow butter melting on mounds of steaming mashed potatoes.
 The dining room aglow with orange votive candles and a massive centerpiece of fall colored chrysanthemums gracing the table.

-Cherie in Seattle writes last year she was graced with, “A cast of cousins straight out of Central Casting, Seven Dwarves style: Grumpy, Dopey, Snarky, Chatty, Smokey, Sneezey, and Boozy.”
+Annie in Balboa Island writes last year she was graced with, “A cast of cousins straight out of Central Casting, Seven Dwarves style: Grumpy, Dopey, Snarky, Chatty, Smokey, Sneezey, and Boozy.”

 Okay, kids, so Thanksgiving will never be a Norman Rockwell painting.
 Granted, for many of us it will be more like “The Scream” Each year we are fortunate to gather, gobble and go.
 Count your blessings.
 Bring your current sweetheart home to meet the family?
 Tomes have been written about courage and bravery – you decide: will this exposure to your kin be a coup de grace or a potential triumph?
 Good luck.

 The family… a strange little band of characters trudging through life… inflicting pain and kissing to heal it in the same instant, loving, laughing, defending, and trying to figure out the common thread that bound us all together. ~Erma Bombeck

 Last year, six of us volunteered at three different soup kitchens and were turned away.
 There were too many volunteers.
 That’s what I’m talking about.

 The Mad Dash of the Holidays is Here:

 I refuse to count the daze.
 This year I’m going to float down the stream of Christmas consciousness and revel in friends, fun, simplicity and sanity.
 All aboard.

 The Day after Thanksgiving and all through the house,